Frequency (2000 film)

-Frequency is a 2000 American science fiction thriller drama film starring Dennis Quaid, Jim Caviezel, Andre Braugher, Elizabeth Mitchell, Shawn Doyle, Melissa Errico and Noah Emmerich.
+Frequency is a 2000 American science fiction thriller film starring Dennis Quaid, Jim Caviezel, Andre Braugher, Elizabeth Mitchell, Shawn Doyle, Melissa Errico, and Noah Emmerich.

 Directed by Gregory Hoblit and written by Toby Emmerich, it was distributed by New Line Cinema.
 It also features Michael Cera in his feature film debut.

-The film received positive reviews and grossed $68.1 million worldwide, against a budget of $31 million.
+The film received generally positive reviews and grossed $68.1 million worldwide, against a budget of $31 million.